rytswd/k8s-website/content/en/blog/_posts/2025-04-23-Kubernetes-v1-33-Release/index.md

 just from PersistentVolumeClaim (PVC) clones or volume snapshots.
 The mechanism relies on the `dataSourceRef` field within a PersistentVolumeClaim.
 This field offers more flexibility than the existing `dataSource` field, and allows for custom resources to be used as data sources.

-A special controller, `volume-data-source-validator`, validates these data source references, alongside a CustomResourceDefinition (CRD) for an API kind named VolumePopulator.
+A special controller, `volume-data-source-validator`, validates these data source references, alongside a newly stable CustomResourceDefinition (CRD) for an API kind named VolumePopulator.
 The VolumePopulator API allows volume populator controllers to register the types of data sources they support.
 You need to set up your cluster with the appropriate CRD in order to use volume populators.

 This work was done as part of [KEP-1495: Generic data populators](https://kep.k8s.io/1495) led by SIG Storage.

 ### Always Honor PersistentVolume Reclaim Policy

-This feature addresses an issue where the Persistent Volume (PV) reclaim policy is not consistently honored, leading to potential storage resource leaks.
+This enhancement addressed an issue where the Persistent Volume (PV) reclaim policy is not consistently honored, leading to potential storage resource leaks.
 Specifically, if a PV is deleted before its associated Persistent Volume Claim (PVC), the "Delete" reclaim policy may not be executed, leaving underlying storage assets intact.
-To mitigate this, the proposal introduces finalizers to PVs, ensuring that the reclaim policy is enforced regardless of the deletion sequence.
+To mitigate this, Kubernetes now sets finalizers on relevant PVs, ensuring that the reclaim policy is enforced regardless of the deletion sequence.
 This enhancement prevents unintended retention of storage resources and maintains consistency in PV lifecycle management.

 This work was done as part of [KEP-2644: Always Honor PersistentVolume Reclaim Policy](https://kep.k8s.io/2644) led by SIG Storage.